-In accordance with AASB 6 Exploration for and Evaluation of Mineral Resources, the Company capitalises all exploration and evaluation expenditure, acquisition costs and subsequently applies the expense model after recognition.
+In accordance with AASB 6 Exploration for and Evaluation of Mineral Resources, the Company capitalises all acquisition expenditure and subsequently applies the cost model after recognition.

 Our audit focussed on the Company's assessment of the carrying amount of the capitalised exploration and evaluation asset, as this is one of the most significant assets of the Company.
 We planned our work to address the audit risk that the capitalised expenditure might no longer meet the recognition criteria of the standard.
 In addition, we considered it necessary to assess whether facts and circumstances existed to suggest that the carrying amount of an exploration and evaluation asset may exceed its recoverable amount.